ivy-llc/ivy/README.rst

 When should I use Ivy as a transpiler?
 ######################################

 If you want to use building blocks published in other frameworks (neural networks, layers, array computing libraries, training pipelines...), you want to integrate code developed in various frameworks, or maybe straight up move code from one framework to another, the transpiler is definitely the tool 🔧 for the job!
-As the output of transpilation is native code in the target framework, you can use the converted code just as if it was code originally developed in that framework, appliying framework-specific optimizations or tools, making a whole new level of code available to you.
+As the output of transpilation is native code in the target framework, you can use the converted code just as if it was code originally developed in that framework, appliying framework-specific optimizations or tools, instantly exposing your project to all of the unique perks of a different framework.

 Ivy as a framework
 -------------------

 The Ivy framework is built on top of various essential components, mainly the `Backend Handler`_, which manages what framework is being used behind the scenes and the `Backend Functional APIs`_, which provide framework-specific implementations of the Ivy functions.
-Likewise, classes like the :code:`ivy.Container` and :code:`ivy.Array` are also available, facilitating the use of structured data and array-like objects (learn more about them `here! <https://lets-unify.ai/ivy/design/ivy_as_a_framework.html>`_).
+Likewise, classes such as the :code:`ivy.Container` or :code:`ivy.Array` are also available, facilitating the use of structured data and array-like objects (learn more about them `here! <https://lets-unify.ai/ivy/design/ivy_as_a_framework.html>`_).

 All of the functionalities in Ivy are exposed through the :code:`Ivy functional API` and the :code:`Ivy stateful API`.
 All functions in the `Functional API <https://lets-unify.ai/ivy/design/building_blocks.html#ivy-functional-api>`_ are **Framework Agnostic Functions**, which mean that we can use them like this: